-113. COUPLING TO EQUIPMENT
+113.0 COUPLING TO EQUIPMENT

-- (a) Before coupling to equipment at any point, care must be taken to ensure that such equipment is properly secured. - (b) Unless otherwise specified in special instructions, before coupling to or moving equipment being loaded or unloaded, all persons in or about such equipment must be notified.
-Vehicles and loading or unloading devices must be clear. - (c) Before coupling to or moving service equipment, employees occupying such equipment must be notified and any attachments secured. - (d) When coupling to equipment for any purpose except when humping or flat switching where cars are intentionally let run free, the coupling must be stretched to ensure it is secure. - (e) To prevent by-pass couplers when coupling to equipment on other than tangent track, a stop must be made not less than 6 nor greater than 12 feet from the coupling and extreme caution must then be used, ensuring couplers are properly aligned prior to coupling being made. - (f) After coupling, the equipment must be checked for applied hand brakes as may normally be expected to be present. - (g) To prevent damage to equipment and injury to passengers, when coupling to passenger equipment a stop must be made not less than 6 nor greater than 12 feet from the coupling and a speed of 2 MPH must not be exceeded.
+- (a) Before coupling to equipment, precautions must be taken to prevent the equipment from moving unintentionally. - (b) When riding the side of equipment, other than a locomotive, detrain prior to making the coupling. - (c) Before coupling to equipment, ensure at least one knuckle is open. - (d) Unless otherwise specified in special instructions, before coupling to or moving equipment being loaded or unloaded, all persons in or about such equipment must be notified.
+Vehicles and loading or unloading devices must be clear. - (e) Before coupling to or moving service equipment, employees occupying such equipment must be notified and any attachments secured. - (f) When coupling to passenger equipment, a stop must be made not less than 6 nor greater than 12 feet from the coupling and a speed of 2 MPH must not be exceeded. - (g) To prevent by-pass couplers when coupling to equipment on other than tangent track, a stop must be made not less than 6 nor greater than 12 feet from the coupling.
+Extreme caution must then be used, ensuring couplers are properly aligned prior to the coupling being made. - (h) Coupling must be performed at the lowest speed necessary to make the coupling, not exceeding 6 MPH. - (i) Prior to leaving, a coupling made with equipment not released under its own momentum must be stretched using sufficient tractive effort to ensure a proper coupling.